stellar-deprecated/kelp/examples/walkthroughs/trader/balanced.md

 You should first go through the [Account Setup guide](account_setup.md) to set up your Stellar accounts and the necessary configuration file, `trader.cfg`.

 **The account needs to be funded with equivalent values of both assets.
-For example, assuming 1 `COUPON` = $5 then the bot should be funded with 10,000 `COUPON` and $50,000.
-It is important to use a reliable and trusted source when picking the initial value of both assets.**
+For example, assuming 1 `XLM` = 3 `COUPON` then the bot should be funded with 10,000 `XLM` and 30,000 `COUPON`.
+It is important to use a reliable and trusted source when picking the initial value for both assets.**

 ## Install Bots